 The core faculty members participating in the MIGS Fellowship have extensive experience in the management of gynecologic problems through the use of advanced minimally invasive techniques.
 In addition to faculty from the Division of Gynecology, faculty members from the Division of Female Pelvic Medicine and Reconstructive Surgery (Urogynecology) and the Division of Reproductive Endocrinology and Infertility also participate in the program.

 The MIGS Fellowship Program leverages the high surgical volume, clinical expertise, and clinical research capabilities available on the campus of the University of Texas Southwestern Medical Center.
-Surgical and robotic skills training and scholarly research are enhanced by the simulation environment at the Southwestern Center for Minimally Invasive Surgery (SCMIS) and the Cadaveric Anatomy Laboratory.
+Surgical and robotic skills training and scholarly research are enhanced by the simulation environment at UT Southwestern’s Simulation Center and the Cadaveric Anatomy Laboratory.